As seen in:

 Highlights include design work on the 2,000-foot Canton Tower (while at Information Based Architecture) —briefly the world’s tallest—and mixed-use plans that knit housing, office, transit, and public space into one low-carbon urban fabric.

 Stefan Al, PhD RA LEED is an architect, urban designer, and author focused on sustainable, people-centered buildings and cities.
 He directs the Urban Planning program at CUNY Hunter College and has advised planning agencies on high‑density development and climate resilience.
-His project experience includes design work on the 2000-feet tall Canton Tower.
+His project experience includes design work on the 2000-feet tall Canton Tower, briefly the world’s tallest tower.
 A TED Resident and Green Good Design laureate, his nine books—including Supertall —have appeared in the New York Times and on CNN.

 Quick facts